lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Applicability Template {#appl-temp}

-This appendix contains an example of an applicability statement, see {{applicability}}.
+This appendix contains a rudimentary example of an applicability statement, see {{applicability}}.

-For use of EDHOC in the XX protocol, the following assumptions are made on the parameters:
+For use of EDHOC in the XX protocol, the following assumptions are made:

+1. Transfer in CoAP as specified in {{coap}} with requests expected by the CoAP server (= Responder) at /app1-edh, no Content-Format needed.
-* METHOD = 1 (I uses signature key, R uses static DH key.)
+2. METHOD = 1 (I uses signature key, R uses static DH key.)

-* EDHOC requests are expected by the server at /app1-edh, no Content-Format needed.

-* CRED_I is an 802.1AR IDevID encoded as a C509 Certificate of type 0 {{I-D.ietf-cose-cbor-encoded-cert}}.
+3. CRED_I is an IEEE 802.1AR IDevID encoded as a C509 certificate of type 0 {{I-D.ietf-cose-cbor-encoded-cert}}.
-    * R acquires CRED_I out-of-band, indicated in EAD_1
+    * R acquires CRED_I out-of-band, indicated in EAD_1.

-    * ID_CRED_I = {4: h''} is a 'kid' with value empty byte string
+    * ID_CRED_I = {4: h''} is a 'kid' with value empty byte string.

-* CRED_R is a COSE_Key of type OKP as specified in {{id_cred}}.
+4. CRED_R is a UCCS of type OKP as specified in {{auth-cred}}.
    * The CBOR map has parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
    * ID_CRED_R = CRED_R
+5. External authorization data is defined and processed as specified in {{I-D.selander-ace-ake-authz}}.
+6. EUI-64 used as identity of endpoint.

-* No use of message_4: the application sends protected messages from R to I.
+7. No use of message_4: the application sends protected messages from R to I.

-* External authorization data is defined and processed as specified in {{I-D.selander-ace-ake-authz}}.

 # EDHOC Message Deduplication {#duplication}